Daisy Elizabeth Adams Lampkin: Legacy

 In addition to her lobbying, organizing and fundraising efforts, Lampkin has also been credited with recruiting a young Baltimore attorney and future Supreme Court Justice, Thurgood Marshall to become a member of the NAACP's Legal Defense Committee in 1938.
 Marshall would go on to lead the organization in its successful litigation in Brown vs. Board of Education of Topeka before the U.S. Supreme Court.
 She was credited with having the most substantial gains in membership among any of the organization's executive leadership.
 During her last year as National Field Secretary she raised over $1 million for the organizations.
 So dedicated was she to the NAACP and community organizing that has been said she to have crossed the country conducting 40 NAACP chapter meetings in one month.
 Lampkin would eventually take on a renewed interest in black women's organizing; assisting the Delta Sigma Theta sorority with internal fundraising and the centralizing of its finances and records.
 She has been credited with advancing the organization's ability to have a presence in the policy-making center of the nation.
 She was inducted as an Honorary Member in 1947.

 Death

 While she resigned as national field secretary in 1947, Lampkin continued to serve on the organization's executive board.
-She suffered a stroke while at a NAACP membership drive in Camden, New Jersey, and died on March 10, 1965.
+She suffered a stroke while at an NAACP membership drive in Camden, New Jersey, and died on March 10, 1965.
 A Pennsylvania State Historical Marker is Placed at 2519 Webster Ave., Pittsburgh, Pennsylvania commemorating her accomplishments.
 Her grave is at Homewood Cemetery, Pittsburgh.